Samuel de Champlain: Early travels

 Champlain's first trip to North America was as an observer on a fur-trading expedition led by François Gravé Du Pont.
 Du Pont was a navigator and merchant who had been a ship's captain on Chauvin's expedition, and with whom Champlain established a firm lifelong friendship.

-He educated Champlain about navigation in North America, including the Saint Lawrence River, and in dealing with the natives there (and in Acadia after).
+He educated Champlain about navigation in North America, including the Saint Lawrence River.
+In dealing with the natives there (and in Acadia after).
 The Bonne-Renommée (the Good Fame) arrived at Tadoussac on March 15, 1603.
-Champlain was anxious to see for himself all of the places that Jacques Cartier had seen and described sixty years earlier, and wanted to go even further than Cartier, if possible.
+Champlain was anxious to see all of the places that Jacques Cartier had seen and described sixty years earlier, and wanted to go even further than Cartier, if possible.

 Champlain created a map of the Saint Lawrence on this trip and, after his return to France on 20 September, published an account as Des Sauvages: ou voyage de Samuel Champlain, de Brouages, faite en la France nouvelle l'an 1603 ("Concerning the Savages: or travels of Samuel Champlain of Brouages, made in New France in the year 1603").

 Included in his account were meetings with Begourat, chief of the Montagnais at Tadoussac, in which positive relationships were established between the French and the many Montagnais gathered there, with some Algonquin friends.

 Promising to King Henry to report on further discoveries, Champlain joined a second expedition to New France in the spring of 1604.
 This trip, once again an exploratory journey without women and children, lasted several years, and focused on areas south of the St. Lawrence River, in what later became known as Acadia.
 It was led by Pierre Dugua de Mons, a noble and Protestant merchant who had been given a fur trading monopoly in New France by the king.
 Dugua asked Champlain to find a site for winter settlement.

 After exploring possible sites in the Bay of Fundy, Champlain selected Saint Croix Island in the St. Croix River as the site of the expedition's first winter settlement.
 After enduring a harsh winter on the island the settlement was relocated across the bay where they established Port Royal.
 Until 1607, Champlain used that site as his base, while he explored the Atlantic coast.
 Dugua was forced to leave the settlement for France in September 1605, because he learned that his monopoly was at risk.
 His monopoly was rescinded by the king in July 1607 under pressure from other merchants and proponents of free trade, leading to the abandonment of the settlement.

 In 1605 and 1606, Champlain explored the North American coast as far south as Cape Cod, searching for sites for a permanent settlement.
 Minor skirmishes with the resident Nausets dissuaded him from the idea of establishing one near present-day Chatham, Massachusetts.
 He named the area Mallebar ("bad bar").